 Sheila and B. Devotion – Spacer (1980)

 Sheila’s 1980 album ‘King Of The World’ was one of four albums written and produced in its entirety by Rodgers and Edwards in 1980.
-Lead single ‘Spacer’ was a huge worldwide hit, using petty much the entire Chic ensemble as the backing personnel.
+Lead single ‘Spacer’ was a huge worldwide hit, using pretty much the entire Chic ensemble as the backing personnel with Sheila singing the lead.

 Diana Ross – I’m Coming Out (1980)